-- (1) If an injured worker or insurer believes that any medical treatment is unscientific, unproven as to its effectiveness, outmoded, or experimental, either party may initiate a request for exclusion of the medical treatment from compensability under ORS 656.245(3).
+(1) If an injureda worker or insurer believes that any medical treatment is unscientific, unproven as to its effectiveness, outmoded, or experimental, either party may initiate a request for exclusion of the medical treatment from compensability under ORS 656.245(3).
 The request must include documentation on why the medical treatment should be excluded from compensability for workers' compensation claims.
-Request for administrative review of an individual worker's treatment under ORS 656.327 does not initiate review under this process. - (2) The investigation will include a request for advice from the licensing boards of practitioners who might be affected and the Medical Advisory Committee.
+The director will request advice from the licensing boards of practitioners that might be affected and the Medical Advisory Committee.
+The director will issue an order and may adopt a rule declaring the treatment to be noncompensable.
+The decision of the director is appealable under ORS 656.704.
+Request for administrative review of an individual worker's treatment under ORS 656.327 does not initiate review under this process.

-(3) The director will issue an order and may adopt a rule declaring the treatment to be non-compensable.
+- (2) The investigation will include a request for advice from the licensing boards of practitioners who might be affected and the Medical Advisory Committee. - (3) The director will issue an order and may adopt a rule declaring the treatment to be non-compensable.
 The decision of the director is appealable under ORS 656.704.
+Excluded treatments are listed in OAR 436-009-0010.